tzhouam/vllm-omni/benchmarks/README.md

 - **Latency distribution**: look for long tails in `*.stats.jsonl`.
 - **Quality/completeness**: missing outputs or errors in stage logs indicate pipeline failures or misconfigurations.

-## Performance snapshot
-Current measured comparison (vLLM-Omni vs HF Transformers) is documented in `benchmarks/<model>/README.md` and visualized in `benchmarks/<model>/vllm-omni-vs-hf.png`.
-Use this as a reference baseline when evaluating or reproducing.

 ## Troubleshooting
 - Verify GPU/driver/FlashAttention2 requirements for your chosen model/config.
 - Ensure network access for dataset/model downloads (Google Drive, Hugging Face, etc.).